liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/02-getting-started-with-jsf-applications.markdown

     }

-After extending the `ServiceTracker`, just call the constructor and the service tracker is ready to use in your controller layer.
+After extending the `ServiceTracker`, just call the constructor and the service tracker is ready to use in your managed bean.

-In your controllers, whenever you need to call a service, open the service tracker.
+In a managed bean, whenever you need to call a service, open the service tracker.
 For example, this is done in the same demo JSF portlet to open the service tracker, using the [@PostContruct](http://docs.oracle.com/javaee/7/api/javax/annotation/PostConstruct.html)